Lushan Geopark: Cultural landmarks

+There are also famous stone bridges and caves.

+According to UNESCO, the region was a Summer Capital of the Republic of China in the 30s and 40s.
+It was a resort that was popular with wealthy foreign visitors.
+Mt.
+Lushan was inspiration for many poets.

 Conservation

 In 1996, Mount Lu became an UNESCO World Heritage Site.
 In 2004, Lushan Geopark became a member of Global Geoparks Network.

 The park is a popular visitor and tourist attraction, and is a cooler summer destination.